 - Things to Do While Car Camping

 To get the most out of your car camping trip, you’ll want to do a bit of planning before you hit the road.
-Spending some time planning your trip out will help you avoid unpleasant surprises and score the best campsites on the dates that you want.
-For example, imagine arriving at the campground and finding out that it’s fully booked.
-You can avoid this if you plan ahead.
-Planning can also help to ensure that you pack the proper gear.
-Luckily planning a car camping trip is a pretty quick and easy process.
+Spending some time planning your trip will help you avoid unpleasant surprises and score the best campsites on the dates that you want.

 While planning your car camping trip, you’ll want to:

-- Decide how many nights you want to camp- Are you just going for an overnighter or staying all weekend?
-Maybe you’re going on a month-long expedition.
-The length of your trip will determine how much gear and what kind of gear you need to pack.
-More on that later.
+- Decide how many nights you’re going to camp- The length of your trip will determine how much gear and what kind of gear you need to pack.

 - Check the weather- If you’re planning your camping trip just a few days in advance, be sure to check the extended forecast.
 If it’s going to rain, consider postponing your trip.
 If you can’t postpone, you’ll want to pack all of your rain gear.